DreWulff/FileServer-ExpressNode/README.md

 Serverside app for managing clients requests for downloading and updating different sets of files.
 Written in JavaScript with the Express framework for the Node environment.

+> [!WARNING]
-### Warning: This is a work-in-progress, and even though it works, it is not secure yet.
+> This is a work-in-progress, and even though it works, it carries huge potential risks.

 ## Setup
 Clone this repository in any folder with the following command: